Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Literature review methodology

-Initial screening relied on excluding duplicate records, non-English papers, and articles without full-text access, in order to maintain the integrity of the review study.
-Then, article selection was performed taking into account title and abstract information, so as to eliminate irrelevant works.
-Subsequently, in-depth full-text review was performed for considering only research studies that: a) Focus on demonstrating approaches for implementing various robotic tasks (i.e., perception, planning, navigation, manipulation, and human-robot interaction), where a FM comprises a key algorithmic component, and b) Exhibit substantial theoretical and/or experimental contributions.
-Additionally, priority was given to research works originating from prominent robotics and AI/ML publication venues.
-Eventually, a total of $435$ articles were selected for analysis and were included as references in the current manuscript.
+\textbf{Screening and selection}: A multi-stage screening process was then applied, excluding duplicate records, non-English papers, and articles without full-text access, followed by title/abstract filtering and in-depth full-text review.
+The latter retained only studies where a FM comprises a key algorithmic component and which exhibit substantial theoretical and/or experimental contributions, with priority given to prominent robotics and AI/ML publication venues.
+Eventually, a total of $438$ articles were selected for analysis and were included as references in the current manuscript.

+\textbf{LLM assistance}: Regarding the use of automated tools during the preparation process of the manuscript, LLM assistance was employed only on specific occasions and solely as a complementary aid for cross-checking potential gaps in the literature search described above (i.e., as a supplementary means of identifying relevant works that might have been missed by the database queries).
+However, all substantive scholarly work was carried out manually by the authors; in particular, the taxonomy design, the paper inclusion/exclusion decisions, all comparative methodical analyses, the study of individual works, and the inclusion and verification of all references were carefully performed and validated by the authors.
+The authors take full responsibility for the entire content of the manuscript.

-Key bibliometric analytics regarding the performed literature review study are illustrated in Fig.~\ref{fig:bibliometric-analytics}, while in-depth analysis of the identified robotic FM works is provided in Sections~\ref{sec:Evolution}--\ref{sec:Datasets}.
+\textbf{Additional details}: The full details of the review methodology, including the exact database queries and key bibliometric analytics (article types and most popular publication venues) of the selected literature, are provided in Section~\ref{sec:sup_methodology-details} of the supplementary document, whereas in-depth analysis of the identified robotic FM works is provided in Sections~\ref{sec:Evolution}-\ref{sec:Datasets}.